felixm3/coursework-workshops-bootcamps-lectures-etc/stat-learning-machine-learning-R/01-kNN-and-Crossvalidation.md

 -   the dataset has no missing values (NAs)
 -   the observations are equally divided into the three `Species`
--   the variables are in different ranges and should therefore be scaled before *k*NN
+-   the variables are in different ranges and should therefore probably be scaled before *k*NN

 ``` r
 # pairs plot of the data coloring by Species column